Eva-Kuk/unique-wings/README.md

 ## Overview
-This is my fourth of Milestone Project 4 which is part of the Code Institute's FullStack Software Development Diploma Course and the main requirements is to build a full-stack website based around busines logic used to control a centtrally-owned dataset which contain set up an authentication access mechanism and provide paid access to the site's data andpurchase of the product.
+This is my fourth of Milestone Project 4 which is part of the Code Institute's FullStack Software Development Diploma Course and the main requirements is to build a full-stack website based around busines logic used to control a centrally-owned dataset which contain set up an authentication access mechanism and provide paid access to the site's data and purchase of the product.

 This project demonstrates the skills and knowledge of using the HTML5, CSS3, JavaScript, Python, Django, Relational database Poistgres and Stripe payments in Back-End development which I have learned recently on the course.

+The idea to create this website came from the inspiration of my best friend, who is a devoted fashion follower and passionate about unique creations, beautiful shoes and handbags, which she might show a quite few in her beautifull collection.
-The aim of this project is to create an e-commerce web application name **Unique Wings** for women who love shoes and are interested in extraordinary and unusual shoes.
-They will be able to find and purchase those unique shoes from various amazing designers in one place.
+The aim of this project is to create an e-commerce web application name **Unique Wings** for women but not only, for everyone for whom fashion plays a big role, who love and looking for unique, unusual and extraordinary shoes and bags, which accent their style.
+The users will find on the website products designed with bird and butterfly motif.

+The brand name of the website "Unique Wings" was inspired not only by the beautiful colorful birds, parrots, peacocks and butterflies, which are the main theme of the collection offered in the store but is worth mentioning that the wings from Greek and Roman mythology were once an attribute of the gods.
+Nowadays they are a symbol of lightness, uniqueness and freedom, just like the shoes offer in the store which are not only unique and beautiful but also light and comfortable to wear.
+For many people, wings can also mean making their innermost dreams come true and believing that the impossible may become possible.
+I hope users can find on this page a collection of shoes and handbags not belonging to the cheapest but certainly belonging to the original and unique models which every women will be delighted to have in her wordrobe.

+Users can search for and purchase unique shoes and bags via text search, designers or categories.

+Users can create an account to save delivery information for future use, review their orders and logged in users are also able to leave rating on products and write a comment under the blog posts.

+The owner/administrator of the shop  (with the appropriate access) can add, edit and delete products, and create news posts about new delivery, promotions, fashion and designers.

 The project is for educational purposes only.

-Users can search for and purchase unique shoes via text search, designers or categories.

-Users can create an account to save delivery information for future use, review their orders and logged in users are also able to leave revives on shoes.

-???
-A user can subscribe and have a 30%  on the first purchase

-The owner/administrator of the shop  (with the appropriate access) can add, edit and delete products, and create news posts for keeping their members up to date with latest information.

 ---

 ## User stories